 It gets to the point were you dread going to work, because of the things that are being said behind your back.
 People do not like it when colleagues are off sick because they have to fill in for them.
 They also feel resentment based on selfish human nature.

 So they feel you are only going into work when it suits you, not knowing that you are off sick for a genuine reason.
-And so the animosity builds, and when you get back to work the atmosphere is awful.
+And so the animosity builds, and when you get back to work the atmosphere can be bad.

 Eventually, you may end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.

 You then start to look for work which is part time or even to stop work all together if you can manage financially.
 All this has come about due to inconsiderate and uncaring attitudes in the work place.

 This article has been written to help those women and girls suffering with endometriosis - so they may realise that the observations they have about the changes in their relationships are common and not any fault of their own.
 Also to help them know they are not being over sensitive - your relationships DO SUFFER - there is no doubt about it.

 Sometimes the best friends for endometriosis sufferers are those who are in the same situation as them.
 This is why networking and sharing with other endometriosis girls is so important and provides a HUGE support mechanism.